Oggy512/ESP32-C6_THZ-504/README.md

-# OneESP32ToRuleThemAll - THZ504 Simplified
+# OneESP32ToRuleThemAll - THZ504 Simplified adapted

-This project is a simplified version derived from [OneESP32ToRuleThemAll](https://github.com/kr0ner/OneESP32ToRuleThemAll), specifically focused on controlling the **Tecalor THZ504** heat pump via CAN bus using an ESP32 board and Home Assistant.
+This project is a simplified version derived from [OneESP32ToRuleThemAll](https://github.com/kr0ner/OneESP32ToRuleThemAll) and [ESP32-C6_THZ-504](https://github.com/jss-devops01/ESP32-C6_THZ-504), specifically focused on controlling the **Tecalor THZ504** heat pump via CAN bus using an ESP32 board and Home Assistant.

 ## About

-This codebase has been streamlined from the original OneESP32ToRuleThemAll project to focus exclusively on the Tecalor THZ504 model, removing support for smart meters, water meters, and other heat pump variants to provide a cleaner, more targeted solution.
+This codebase has been streamlined, consolidated and adapted from the original OneESP32ToRuleThemAll and it's fork project to focus exclusively on the Tecalor THZ504 model, removing support for smart meters, water meters, and other heat pump variants to provide a cleaner, more targeted solution.

 ## Features:

   - **Tecalor THZ504 Heat Pump Control** via CAN bus using SN65HVD230 transceiver [https://www.amazon.de/dp/B00KM6XMXO]
+  - No need for a MCP2515, since ESP32 has a CAN controlloer build-in!
+Therefore, only a CAN transceiver is needed.
   - Complete climate control (heating, cooling, hot water)
   - Energy monitoring (daily/total consumption, COP calculations)
   - Ventilation control with multiple speed levels